 In 2014, ATCO Energy Solutions commenced a strategy of repositioning itself as an energy infrastructure provider within Alberta's Industrial Heartland, Canada's largest hydrocarbon processing region.
 As a result of this new direction, industrial water contracts were executed and a major hydrocarbon storage partnership was announced.
-By the end of 2017, the Company has disposed or shut-in its interests in Gas Processing operations except for the remaining interest in the Nottingham/Wolstitmor and Ikhil Gas Gathering System.
+By the end of 2017, ATCO Energy Solutions disposed or shut-in its interests in gas processing operations except for the remaining interest in the Ikhil Gas Gathering System.